-Whiplash Injury Claims
+Whiplash Injury Compensation Claims

 Whiplash is an injury to the neck caused by its sudden and sharp movement.
-Whiplash is most commonly associated with road traffic accidents, but can also be caused by sports injuries and falls from heights.
+Whiplash is most commonly associated with car crashes, but can also be caused by sports injuries and falls from heights.
 Whiplash occurs in road traffic accidents when a vehicle is hit from behind – it does not have to be a severe impact to result in injury.

-Whiplash is a common injury which is caused by road traffic accidents.
+Whiplash is a common injury which is often caused by road traffic accidents.
 In the event of a crash or bump, the driver or passengers head is thrown forward and then back quickly, putting strain on the delicate muscles, sinews and tendons of the neck.
 It can sometime be a few days before symptoms occur.
 The symptoms can vary from minor discomfort to serious and ongoing pain and loss of mobility.

 Symptoms of whiplash include headaches and a painful or stiff neck, shoulder or arms.
 The unusual feature of whiplash injuries is that in some cases the symptoms do not appear until days after the accident.
 Therefore, following any accident, you should make a careful note of the following information (if you are fit to do so) in case you have to rely on them later:

-• Insurance and registration details
+- Insurance and registration details

-• Car make, model and colour
+- Car make, model and colour

-• Road and weather conditions
+- Road and weather conditions

-• Details of any witnesses
+- Details of any witnesses

-Whiplash Injury Compensation
+Whiplash Injury Compensation Amounts

 The amount of compensation you can claim following a whiplash injury will depend on the seriousness of your injury and it can vary from £1,000 to £100,000.
-In addition to compensation for the whiplash a claimant can also recover any other losses they have incurred from damage to property to loss of income and medical expenses including physiotherapy.
+In addition to compensation for the whiplash, a claimant can also recover any other losses they have incurred from damage to property to loss of income and medical expenses including physiotherapy.
 This will be paid out by the negligent party’s insurance company.

-Whiplash Injury Claims solicitors** Leeds
+Contact Our Whiplash Injury Claims Solicitors** For Leeds